fnalways/terminus-docs/docs/manual/tasks/access-settings.md

 `https://{routeID}.{TerminusDomainName}`

-For convenience, Terminus uses easy-to-remember Route IDs for pre-installed system applications.
-For instance, you might access the desktop application using "desktop" as the RouteID, or the marketplace using "market".
+For convenience, Terminus uses easy-to-remember route IDs for pre-installed system applications.
 For community applications, you can quickly obtain a simple and memorable access address by changing the route ID.
 To use Jellyfin as an example:

 1. Open the Settings app from the Dock or Launchpad.